 Usually, the main consideration in awarding damages is the circumstances of the decedent.
-For example, when an adult wage earner with dependants dies, the major parts of the recovery are: 1) loss of income, and 2) loss of parental guidance.
-The jury may consider the decedent’s earnings at the time of death, the last known earnings if unemployed, and potential future earnings.
+For example, when an adult wage earner with dependents dies, the major parts of the recovery are: 1) loss of income, and 2) loss of parental guidance.
+The jury may consider the decedent’s earnings at the time of death, the last known earnings if unemployed and potential future earnings.

 Adjustments in the Jury’s Award

 In a wrongful death action, the jury determines the size of the damages award after hearing the evidence.
 The jury’s determination is not the final word, however, and the size of the award may be adjusted upward or downward by the court for a variety of reasons.
 If the decedent earned considerable income and gave it to his family, that sum will be recoverable.
 However, if the decedent routinely squandered his income, this might reduce the family’s recovery.
 Similarly, the courts might reduce a jury’s award if the decedent had poor earnings, even though he was young, had great potential, and supported several children.
 At the same time, a jury may award lost earnings despite the decedent’s having been unemployed, if he had worked in the past and if the plaintiff presented evidence of the decedent’s average earnings while employed.
 If the plaintiff fails to present such evidence of the decedent’s average earnings, the court may set aside the jury’s damage award and order a new trial.

 Using Expert Testimony to Determine Pecuniary Loss